 Don't forget about corbels or wood brackets for support of your countertops.
 Ideally they should be planed and purchased ahead of time.
-Than you will have plenty of stress free time to finish them to mach your kitchen cabinets, and to install them before your countertops arrive.
+Than you will have plenty of stress free time to finish them to match your kitchen cabinets, and to install them before your countertops arrive.

 If you plan on having a kitchen island you might want to consider using kitchen-island legs for support of a countertop overhang